rnagata/challenge-largest-product-in-a-series/README.md

 Write a class in **challenge_8.js** named "**LargestProduct**" that accepts a single argument **n**,
 where **n** is the 1000 digit number.
+Write an instance method named "**getLargestProductPosition**" that returns the position of the largest product of 5 consecutive numbers in **n**.
-Write an instance method named "**getLargestProduct**" that returns the position of the largest product of 5 consecutive numbers.
+Write an instance method named "**getLargestProduct**" that returns the value of the largest product of 5 consecutive numbers in **n**.

 There are **0** tests, write your own tests to prove your algorithm.